-Every day when I hear the continuing depressing news of Covid 19, I get depressed and frustrated with government incompetence.
+Every day when I hear the continuing depressing news of Covid 19, I get depressed and frustrated.

-Then I remind myself of the suffering of those that are now elderly went through during the second world war, many of them are now in care homes, now facing current government mistakes.
+Then I remind myself of the suffering that the people that are now elderly went through during the second world war.

-If they were too young to fight, they had to stay at home, if they still had a home that hadn't been bombed away.
+They were either conscripted into the army, navy or air force to fight and kill, or if they were too young to fight they had to stay at home, if they still had a home that hadn't been bombed away.

-Then spend their time dodging the bombs, living in constant fear of instant death or injury.
+Then spend their time dodging the bombs, living in constant fear of instant death.

 When I think of what they went through my depression lifts.